jmcker/RFSV-Shift/README.md

 * The default shift is -50.
 * It expects a file path as the first argument and an optional shift value as the second.
+* If a file path is not provided, a file dialog will prompt selection of a Shure scan file.

 Example usage:
 ```